-Co-hosted by our Research for Health in Humanitarian Crises (R2HC) programme and the Institute for Global Health and Development at Queen Margaret University, this free webinar shares practical lessons learned on data collection while conducting research in humanitarian and otherwise fragile situations, particularly during COVID-19.
+Co-hosted by our Research for Health in Humanitarian Crises (R2HC) programme and the Institute for Global Health and Development at Queen Margaret University, this free webinar will share practical lessons learned on data collection while conducting research in humanitarian and otherwise fragile situations, particularly during COVID-19.

 The speakers reflect on the challenges of collecting data during an unprecedented time and discuss innovative solutions and emerging best practices.
-They also reflect on the ethical and policy implications for humanitarian and health operational agencies, research funders and policymakers.
+The speakers also considered the ethical and policy implications for humanitarian and health operational agencies, research funders and policymakers.

 Chair: Prof Alastair Ager, Queen Margaret University

 Date & Time: Tuesday 27 October 2020, 3-4pm BST

 You are seeing this because you are using a browser that is not supported.
 The Elrha website is built using modern technology and standards.
 We recommend upgrading your browser with one of the following to properly view our website:Windows

 Please note that this is not an exhaustive list of browsers.
 We also do not intend to recommend a particular manufacturer's browser over another's; only to suggest upgrading to a browser version that is compliant with current standards to give you the best and most secure browsing experience.